i-giron/inst377_jedim/README.md

 Market4Farmers: Connecting Farmers To Customers In Need

 # Description of Project:
-This project is design to provide members of the public by using Prince George API database  with convenient access to information about Prince George farmer marks locations, directions, and operating times.
+This project is design to provide members of the public by using Prince George API database  with convenient access to information about Prince George farmer markets locations, directions, and operating times.

 # Description of target browsers: